-It is expected that any significant concerns raised by the BCA, the peer reviewer and the FENZ fire engineer are resolved before fully developing the design.
-Addressing minor comments may delay processing the building consent application.
+It is expected that any significant concerns raised by the BCA, the peer reviewer and the FENZ fire engineer are resolved before compiling the fully developed design.
+Unresolved comments may delay processing the building consent application.

 The FEB approval requires the following information to accompany the building consent application:

-The fire designer will carry out a design coordination review based on Engineering NZ Practice Note 22.
-This review is to ensure that the intent of the fire design has been correctly transferred into documentation from other design disciplines.
+The fire designer will need to carry out a design coordination review based on Engineering NZ Practice Note 22.
+This review is to ensure that the intent of the fire design has been correctly transferred into the consent documentation from other design disciplines.

 The design disciplines whose plans and specifications require coordination include; architectural, structural, mechanical, electrical and hydraulic.